Graduate student resources

 Graduation Information and Deadlines

 • Intent to Graduate form – Please complete the online form.
 A nonrefundable graduation processing fee will be billed to the student’s account.
+Deadlines to file are set by graduation semester:

 • Cancel Intent to Graduate – Submit if for any reason, after filing an Intent to Graduate, you need to change your planned graduating semester.